How to Start a Newborn Sleep Routine In Those First Few Months

 Get outside during the day.
 Even a short stroller walk or time in the carrier can make a difference.

-Aim to wake baby at around the same time each day.
-A consistent morning rise sets the tone for more regular naps and bedtime window.
+Aim to wake your baby at around the same time each day.
+A consistent morning rise sets the tone for more regular naps and bedtime windows.

 Newborns are easily overstimulated, and overtired babies have a harder time falling and staying asleep.